nghin/vacsf.org.mm/src/_posts/articles/2018-06-22-To-Be-Born-Again.md

 While it is true that God may have prepared from everlasting the works of his kingdom for those who have been called by him (Ephesians 2:10), he only does so for those who have been born from above, as no works will ever be the cause, or the requirements, of such spiritual rebirth.

-Yet there is one work, the only one by the Son of God, that is powerful enough and acceptable to God to bridge heaven and earth, sinful man and holy God, the prodigal and the father, to grant us the rebirth that is absolutely required to usher us into God's presence.
+Yet there is one work, the only one by the Son of God, that is powerful enough and acceptable to God to bridge heaven and earth, to reconcile sinful man and the holy God, to bring the prodigal son back to the father, to grant us the rebirth that is absolutely required to usher us into God's presence.
 Any work proposed by anyone or any other system of faith is in direct competition to what Christ had accomplished on the cross.

 In short, the only means through which one inherits a spiritual rebirth is: